EnHackathon/staging/_posts/2019-11-04-JacksonRiley.md

 The first pattern matches because:
 - `{2}` tells us to look for exactly 2 instances of the preceding (non-matching) group
  - The first time through, we try to match either `()` or `(?(1)()|z)` (an if clause telling us to match `()` if the first capturing group got something and `z` otherwise).
-NB the null group here will match anything but won't advance the match position and hence won't actually capture anything.
+NB the null group here will match anything but won't advance the match position and hence won't actually capture anything (it technically captures the empty string).
  - The null group comes first and matches successfully, but doesn't advance the match position.
- - The second time through, the first group has captured so we preferentially check the if clause, which matches.
+ - The second time through, the null group matches again, but group 2 not having been set means that the last if clause, `(?(2)a|z)`, uses the 'else' option, tries to match a `z`, and fails, so we backtrack to the second time through the repeated section.
+ - This time, we check the if clause `(?(1)()|z)`.
+Group 1 has matched, so we use the null group and match.
 Again however, the match position is not advanced.
- - Then we get to the last if clause, `(?(2)a|z)`, which matches `a` if the second group captured and `z` otherwise.
+ - Then we get to the last if clause, `(?(2)a|z)`.
 The second group captured, so we match `a` and the whole pattern matches.

-The only difference in the second pattern is the change from `{2}` to `{0,2}`, which, theoretically, shouldn't affect anything, as this `{0,2}` matches the preceding pattern *greedily*, so should go through two iterations.
+The only difference in the second pattern is the change from `{2}` to `{0,2}`, which, theoretically, shouldn't affect anything, as this `{0,2}` matches the preceding pattern *greedily*, so should go through two iterations, because we *can*.

 However, it seems that somewhere in the `re` module, there is some checking to avoid `(?:)*` type cases.
 Here, on each iteration of the `*`, the match position wouldn't advance, so we would keep matching forever (not ideal).
 It has been proposed (I haven't verified this yet) that the way `re` solves this is to stop the `*` if we haven't advanced.